KDE/digikam-doc/README.md

 ### The ReStructuredText Format

 ReStructuredText is a simple file format for textual data used primarily in the Python programming language community for technical documentation.
-It can be edited with a simple Text Editor application as **Kate** featuring syntax highlighting help help documentation writers.
+It can be edited with a simple Text Editor application as [Kate](https://kate-editor.org/) featuring syntax highlighting to help documentation writers.

-ReStructuredText is part of the Docutils project of the Python Documentation Special Interest Group, aimed at creating a set of tools for Python.
-Docutils can extract comments and information from Python programs, and format them into various forms of program documentation.
+ReStructuredText is part of the [Docutils project](https://docutils.sourceforge.io/) from the Python Documentation Special Interest Group, aimed at creating a set of tools for Python.
+Docutils can extract comments and information from programs, and format them into various forms of program documentation.

 ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing software such as Docutils, and easily readable by human programmers who are reading and writing Python source code.

-Take a care that ReStructuredText is an indent featured markup language. respect well the spaces on front of blocks to prevent compilation warnings.
-Indent must be done with 4 spaces.
-Never use tabs at all.
+Take a care that ReStructuredText file (.rst) is an indent featured markup language. respect well the spaces on front of blocks to prevent compilation warnings.
+Indent must be done with **4 spaces**, never use tabs at all.
+Always save ResStructuredText file using **UNIX end-of-line**, check well your editor settings before.

 A good place to learn **ReStructuredText** format used in this documentation, it's recommended to read: